academo/ww-run-raise/README.md

 Note: In this example `kitty` allows you to pass the `class` option that sets the window class.
 This is a kitty feature, not a ww feature.

-If you want to raise any window that matches a title.
-JS regexp allowed:
+if you want to raise any window that matches a title (supports JS regexp):

 `ww -fa 'Zoom meeting'`

+if you want to raise or jump to a window using a regex pattern for the class:

+`ww -fr '^firefox'`

+if you want to toggle (minimize if active) a window:

+`ww -f firefox -c firefox -t`

+if you want to see information about the currently active window:

+`ww -ia`

-## Paramaters:
+## Parameters:

 ```
 -h  --help                show this help
+-ia --info-active         show information about the active window
--f  --filter              filter by window class
+-f  --filter              filter by window class (exact match)
 -fa --filter-alternative  filter by window title (caption)
+-fr --filter-regex        filter by window class using regex pattern
+-t  --toggle              also minimize the window if it is already active
 -c  --command             command to check if running and run if no process is found
+-p  --process             override the process name used when checking if running, defaults to --command
+-u  --current-user        will only search processes of the current user (requires loginctl)
 ```

 # Create shortcuts